lemodoescoding/te_c/README.md

 ### How to use?

 There are 3 key-combination to use within the terminal text edior
-- `Ctrl+S` for saving file, you will be prompted what filename it should save the buffer (your text)
+- `Ctrl-S` for saving file, you will be prompted what filename it should save the buffer (your text)
 - `Ctrl-Q` for quitting, if there are some changes you don't saved yet, it will notify you to do save file, otherwise just spam `Ctrl-Q` 3 times to exit without saving
 - `Ctrl-F` for finding a text, it will highlight the matches